Canada for Digital Nomads: Visa Options and How to Apply

 The answer is Canada’s Digital Nomad Scheme, a new initiative that the Canadian government announced in July 2023 to attract international talent, especially in the tech sector.

-This article will explain everything you need to know about Canada’s Digital Nomad Scheme, including the eligibility criteria, the application process, and the benefits of choosing this option.
+This article will explain everything you need to know about Canada’s Digital Nomad Scheme, including eligibility criteria, application process, and benefits of choosing this option.
 As a bonus, we will also give you some helpful tips for paying taxes as a digital nomad in Canada, depending on your residency status and income sources.

 Quick Visa Facts